hansonhl/antra/README.md

 torch.all(a[idx] == a[:2]) # True
 ```
 We can then use the `LOC` object to provide the indexing information for an intervention, by specifying a `LOC` object
 for each node.
-There are two alternatives to do this:
+There are two alternative ways to do this:
 ```python
 intervention_dict = {"node1": torch.tensor([-10, -20])}
 location_dict = {"node1": LOC[:2]}